 Highway 35 South

 This starts off mellow, a river runs alongside some grandeur cliffs, pretty views, but soon the grade goes up and becomes quite monotonous.
 It’s here that you are exposed to full sun, and often afternoon sun, so be prepared to focus and crank it out.
 This is by far the most unrewarding part of the ride, but it’s the price you pay for the awe of the other sections.
 9.8 miles long and an average grade of 3.8% climbing 1,700ft it’s pretty relentless and unrewarding.
 You will climb past a few campgrounds and ski resorts off to the side of Hwy 26 topping out at an elevation of 4300ft.
 This section of the ride is quite bad on days which exceed 85 degrees, due to the exposure and the sustained climb.
 If your day is like this, make sure you fill a bottle at Cooper Spur Lodge prior to this section and stop frequently.

 Highway 26 Westbound

-After all that hard work comes the reward – a sweet descent 12mile descent to where you started, complete with breathtaking views of Mt.Hood.
+After all that hard work comes to the reward – a sweet descent 12mile descent to where you started, complete with breathtaking views of Mt.Hood.
 If you are low on supplies or need water, you can stop at Government Camp at a public rest stop and gas station.
 The descent from here on back into ZigZag is nothing short of spectacular, considering you are riding alongside traffic.
-The shoulders are generally wide, clean and pedaling at 25mph+ is easy, amazing views of mt.hood around several corners await.
+The shoulders are generally wide, clean and pedalling at 25mph+ is easy, amazing views of mt.hood around several corners await.